ArunD/machine-learning/projects/capstone/capstone_proposal_template.md

 For deep learning implementation, we don’t need them to be matrix form, we want our model to learn the values of embedding matrix itself.
 The user latent features and movie latent features are looked up from the embedding matrices for specific movie-user combination.
 These are the input values for further linear and non-linear layers.
 We can pass this input to multiple relu, linear or sigmoid layers and learn the corresponding weights by any optimization algorithm (Adam, SGD, etc.).

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).

 ### Benchmark Model
-_(approximately 1-2 paragraphs)_

 Gouplens provides a open soure library to create recommender system LensKit(https://lenskit.org/).
 We can feed the same data through LensKit and observe if the recommendation provided by engine I created is in par with LensKit.

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

 ### Evaluation Metrics
-_(approx. 1-2 paragraphs)_

 To evaluate accuracy of predicted ratings I will use Root Mean Squared Error (RMSE).
 (https://en.wikipedia.org/wiki/Root-mean-square_deviation)
 The root-mean-squared error (RMSE)  is a frequently used measure of the differences between values (sample or population values) predicted by a model or an estimator and the values observed.
 The RMSD represents the square root of the second sample moment of the differences between predicted values and observed values or the quadratic mean of these differences.
 These deviations are called residuals when the calculations are performed over the data sample that was used for estimation and are called errors (or prediction errors) when computed out-of-sample.
 The RMSD serves to aggregate the magnitudes of the errors in predictions for various times into a single measure of predictive power.
 RMSD is a measure of accuracy, to compare forecasting errors of different models for a particular dataset and not between datasets, as it is scale-dependent.

-In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
-The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
-Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
-Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).

 ### Project Design
-_(approx. 1 page)_

 The main components of my neural network:

 1.A left neural network layer that creates Users matrix.